Quick Answer 🔍How many people use LinkedIn in 2024?

-It holds the 8th spot of the most used social apps worldwide along with Facebook, Youtube, Whatsapp, Instagram, TikTok, WeChat, and QQ.
+It holds the 8th spot of the most used social apps worldwide along with Facebook, YouTube, Whatsapp, Instagram, TikTok, WeChat, and QQ.

-User Demographics by Age and Gender
+LinkedIn Demographics by Age and Gender

 The male population accounts for a bigger part of the total percentage at 57.5% versus their female counterparts holding only 42.6%.

 In terms of age, the majority of users are 25-34 years old occupying 60% of the total.
 This is followed by users aged 18-24 which account for 20.3%.

 In figures, 87 million millennials make up LinkedIn’s total user base.
 Many of which are college students, new graduates, and career shifters.

 With over 220 million unemployed people worldwide, people are in search of jobs on platforms very accessible to them like LinkedIn.